 ‘Dancing With the Stars: The Next Pro’: What to Know About the Spinoff Series

 The Dancing With the Stars universe is expanding.
-A new spinoff series called Dancing With the Stars: The Next Pro is coming to ABC, according to Variety.
+A new spinoff series called Dancing With the Stars: The Next Pro is coming to ABC.
+The show was first rumored in February, and Hulu confirmed the news at the Get Real event in April.

 As the title suggests, the show will feature the search for a new pro dancer to star on the beloved competition show.
 Up-and-coming professional dancers will live together in a house and compete for their chance to be partnered with a celebrity on an upcoming season of Dancing With the Stars.